spacecookie-is-taken/StriveFrameViewer/README.md

 - F2: Pause/Resume the game
 - F3: (if paused) advance the game by one frame
 - F4: Configure "Training mode reset" button (currently defaults to the right thumbstick button, and is not saved)
+- Control + O: Open the external mod management GUI

+## Options
+In the external mod management GUI, there is a "Strive Frame Data" tab.
+This tab lets you configure the mods options.
+- Enable Overlay: Show or hide the overlay.
+This does not disable the mod, it just hides it from the UI.

 ## TODO:
 - Fix "off by one" errors where the length of sections is incorrect for some moves, I think this comes down to consequences the odd (but rational in context) way that Strive encodes frame data in bbscript.